OPA Use Cases in Terraform

 conftest test *.tf -p policies/

-In addition, conftest can directly use policies published on Github.
+Conftest can also directly use policies published on Github.

-However, Conftest currently only supports rego trace mode, which can make developing OPA policies difficult.
+However, Conftest currently only supports rego's trace mode, which may make developing OPA policies difficult.

 Defining and enforcing organization-specific policies

-Organization-specific policies, such as tagging for statistics, formatting for multiple environments, IAM assignment to specific resources, etc., can be flexibly configured using OPA.
-These policies should be carefully considered according to the actual requirements of the organization.
+Organization-specific policies, such as tagging for statistics, formatting for multiple environments, and IAM assignment for specific resources, can be flexibly configured using OPA.
+These policies should be carefully considered based on the actual requirements of the organization.

 For example, there are the following examples: